US envoy piles pressure on Orban to ratify Sweden's NATO entry | Politics

 US envoy piles pressure on Orban to ratify Sweden's NATO entry

-The U.S. envoy to Budapest along with ambassadors from some other NATO allies including Denmark and Poland attended the Hungarian parliament on Monday in a surprise show of pressure on Budapest to approve Sweden's bid to join the alliance.
-The extraordinary meeting of parliament was called by the opposition to vote on ratification on Monday, but lawmakers from his ruling Fidesz party went ahead with their boycott of the session and now ratification will be further delayed.
+The U.S. envoy, along with ambassadors from other NATO allies including Poland, Denmark and Slovakia, attended the Hungarian parliament on Monday in a surprise show of pressure on Budapest to approve Sweden's bid to join the alliance.
+The extraordinary meeting of parliament was called by the opposition to vote on ratification on Monday, but lawmakers from the ruling Fidesz party boycotted the session, meaning it lacked quorum and the ratification will be further delayed.

+Fidesz lawmakers say they want Swedish Prime Minister Ulf Kristersson to visit Budapest before they ratify the bid.
 Hungary is the only NATO country not to ratify Stockholm's membership application, a process that requires the backing of all members, souring relations with the United States and raising concerns among its allies.
-"Its extremely unpleasant that up to today, they (Fidesz) have been blocking Sweden's NATO accession," Mate Kanasz-Nagy, lawmaker of the opposition LMP party told parliament, his words echoing in the half-empty room as the envoys sat in the public gallery.

-"He (Orban) wants to favour (Russian President) Putin, thus breaking the unity of NATO," Agnes Vadai, lawmaker of the opposition Democratic Coalition said.
-The ambassadors did not make any remarks before entering parliament but are expected to comment after the session.
+Sweden's NATO accession is an issue that directly affects the United States' national security and also the security of the alliance as a whole, U.S. Ambassador David Pressman said after leaving parliament.
+"The Prime Minister pledged to convene parliament, to urge parliament to act at its earliest opportunity, today was an opportunity to do that," Pressman said.

+"We look forward to watching this closely, and to Hungary acting expeditiously."
+Sweden applied to join NATO in May 2022 in a historic shift in its security policy prompted by Russia's invasion of Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)